-The connection isn’t obvious, but this strategy might be useful for LP practitioners who want to encourage staff to follow a new company safety program or embrace new retail security procedures.
+The connection isn’t obvious, but this strategy might be useful for LP practitioners who want to encourage staff to adopt a new company safety culture or embrace new retail security procedures.
 The idea behind influencer marketing is to focus marketing to specific key individuals, or types of individuals, rather than target the market as a whole.

 It worked, said researchers.
 Compared with control schools, disciplinary reports of student conflict at treatment schools were reduced by a whopping 30 percent over one year.
 Moreover, it was determined that “social referent seeds”—cool kids who attract more student attention and have lots of social connections—“were the most effective at influencing social norms and behavior.”
 In short, getting a few key cool kids to speak out against bullying helped turned entire schools against it.

 Elizabeth Levy Paluck, a Princeton professor and one of the study’s authors, says that proves that blanketing an entire population with a message isn’t always necessary.
 “You can target specific people in a savvy way in order to spread the message.
 These people—the social referents you should target—get noticed more by their peers.
 Their behavior serves as a signal to what is normal and desirable.”

 Maybe LP practitioners can do the same.
 Identify key individuals who seem to have the ear of the workforce, enlist them to promote security monitoring or model key behaviors, and then watch the security and safety culture flourish.
 It’s not quite that easy, of course, but peer pressure can be a valuable part of a security awareness effort.
 This is especially true when people are uncertain about exactly how to act.
 In these cases, people are far more likely to look for “social proof” of the correct behavior.